GiovanniGrieco/corsaro.github.io/index.md

 {% include JB/setup %}

 ### My FOSS projects
-You can view all my FOSS projects on my GitHub profiles.
+You can view all my FOSS projects on my GitHub profile.

 * #### Italian Calculator for MikeOS
 Do you like MikeOS?
 I translated for you CALC.BAS file in Italian, so you can explore it and I translated all the comments in the source code, so you can also study it with easy!